quang-do-se/aws-certs/devops/study-note.md

 - CloudWatch Events and Lambda can be used as a blue between CodeBuild and other services.

-- CodeBuild can sent notification to SNS using CodeBuild triggers.
+- CodeBuild can sent notifications to SNS using CodeBuild triggers.